dawidpodolak/addon-panelsense/configuration.md

 #### Panel Flex
 <img  src="screenshots/screenshot_panel_flex.png?raw=true"  width="350" />

 This panel contains colums and rows that working separately.
-Rows are displayed from bottom to the top nnd max amount is 3.
+Rows are displayed from bottom to the top and max amount is 3.
 Columns (up to 10) contains a lists of items.
 Columns as same as list can be scrolled if their content exceeds beyond the screen.

 | Key | Required | Description |
 |--|--|--|